 personnel are required to use a certain number of annual paid holidays prior to taking the refreshment leave in order to achieve a good balance between annual paid holidays and refreshment leaves.

 The Group implements various programs to support childcare, including short working hours during pregnancy and childraising period, long-term childcare leave, and nursing leave when to care for a sick child.
 For better understanding and use of such programs, we also conduct briefings to publicize the corporate programs, financial aids, and necessary procedures related to pregnancy, childbirth, and childcare that are available. personnel are also entitled to a congratulatory leave upon childbirth by their spouse.
-In FY2022, a total of 11 personnel made use of long-term childcare leave: one personnel (acquisition rate 100%) who gave birth themselves, and 10 of the 12 personnel (acquisition rate 83%) whose spouses had given birth.

 The Group also implements nursing care programs including long-term and short-term nursing care leaves.